noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.8.

-A graph showing the number of visitors brought to Frenchy's Cove on Anacapa Island by the Island Packers Company from 1993 - 2014.Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)
+A graph showing the number of visitors brought to Frenchy's Cove on Anacapa Island by the Island Packers Company from 1993 - 2014.
+Figure credit: [Channel Islands National Park](https://www.nps.gov/chis/index.htm).

 ### Details